AstraZeneca's new strategy gets thumbs down from S&P

-LONDON, April 8 (Reuters) - Standard & Poor’s cut its credit outlook for AstraZeneca to negative from stable on Monday in response to a major strategy update by the drugmaker’s new chief executive last month.
+LONDON (Reuters) - Standard & Poor’s cut its credit outlook for AstraZeneca (AZN.L) to negative from stable on Monday in response to a major strategy update by the drugmaker’s new chief executive last month.

-The ratings agency said it did not believe the new strategy would halt the downward trend in revenues following patent expiries on many of the company’s top-selling medicines.
+The ratings agency said it did not believe the new strategy would halt the downward trend in revenues following patent expires on many of the company’s top-selling medicines.

-“This could lead to a downgrade if the new management cannot stabilise key credit metrics in the short term,” S&P said.
+“This could lead to a downgrade if the new management cannot stabilize key credit metrics in the short term,” S&P said.

 The squeeze on profits could see the ratio of funds from operations (FFO) to net debt falling below 60 percent, which S&P said was the minimum level needed to justify the current long- and short-term credit ratings of AA-/A-1+.